RandomHashTags/swift_huge-numbers/README.md

 - infinite precision

 ## Current limitations
-- `HugeFloat` is partially limited in functionality
+- cannot apply arithmetic to a `HugeFloat` with a `HugeDecimal` and another with a `HugeRemainder`, or vice versa
 - limited special arithmetic

 ## Contributing